tldr-pages/tldr/pages/linux/pluma.md

 `pluma {{path/to/document1 path/to/document2 ...}}`

-- Open documents in a specific encoding:
+- Open documents using a specific encoding:

 `pluma --encoding {{WINDOWS-1252}} {{path/to/document1 path/to/document2 ...}}`